emlanctot/indoors/README.md

 # Indoors
 http://in-doors.herokuapp.com/
 <br />
 Indoors is a web-based escape-the-room game that creates a methodical, meditative space that reflects the user’s physical world, virtually.
 Indoors invites the user to create a room, and once a user has a room they can navigate the space, so long as they remember to water a plant and keep the room clean.
-The user's progress and stats in the game are saved to my Rails backend and change as time passes, using custom rake tasks and Heroku Scheduler.